 Are you a caring and patient person who loves to work with children?
 Are you seeking a part-time opportunity that keeps your mornings and afternoons free?
 Milestone Academy are now accepting applications for the role of Midday Supervisor; our successful candidates will join our support team on a permanent basis, working 10 hours per week during Term Time between the hours of 11.30am - 1.30pm, plus 5 days inset when we deliver the majority of our training sessions.
 This is an exciting opportunity to consider joining us so please take a close look at the role details and if you feel you have the necessary attitude and experience then we would love to hear from you.
-Please note that the successful candidates will be based at our satellite location which is The Leigh Academy in Dartford.
+Please note that the successful candidates will be based at our main location which is in New Ash Green.
 This role is suitable for those who genuinely have a passion for helping children, particularly with learning difficulties.

 Please note that interviews will be conducted on a rolling basis - early applications are encouraged.